-The collections housed within a purpose built facility maintained at 1.5°C and 10%RH with some 600m3 of storage capacity.
+The collections are housed within a purpose built facility maintained at 1.5°C and 10%RH with some 600m3 of storage capacity.

 All materials are sent out accompanied by a material transfer agreement (MTA), the specific version being dependent on the particular material in question.
 The main public collections (JI Pisum collection and the BBSRC Small Grain Cereals Collections) form part of the UK’ contribution to the Multilateral System (MLS) of the International Treaty for Plant Genetic Resources for Food and Agriculture (ITPGRFA).
-The MTA issued for the use of these resources is the standard MTA of the ITPGRFA.
-This MTA outlines the conditions of use and responsibilities of the recipient and should be kept for records.
-Please not that passing on the material to further parties is done so under the same terms as they were received.
-Please email with any queries and for details of other agreements.
+The MTA issued for the use of these resources is the standard MTA (sMTA) of the ITPGRFA.
+This sMTA outlines the conditions of use and responsibilities of the recipient and should be retained for future reference for the following reasons;

 Seed Bank News is produced by the Germplasm Resources Unit (GRU) at the John Innes Centre as a further channel of communication with our user community and raise awareness of recent activities and to flag the work of the collections and what we can offer.

 To receive your own copy of Seedbank News straight to your inbox, sign up to our mailing list.